henvic/henvic.github.io/content/posts/homelab.md

 ### FreeNAS
 [![FreeNAS screenshot](/img/posts/homelab/freenas_small.png)](/img/posts/homelab/freenas.png)

 I'll be using FreeNAS as if my external 8TB hard-drive was my network-attached storage appliance.
-It supports sharing your data using multiple protocols, including, but not limited to, Microsoft's [SMB](https://en.wikipedia.org/wiki/Server_Message_Block), Apple's [deprecated](https://eclecticlight.co/2019/12/09/can-you-still-use-afp-sharing/) [AFP](https://en.wikipedia.org/wiki/Apple_Filing_Protocol)([announcement](https://support.apple.com/en-us/HT207828)), Sun's [NFS](https://en.wikipedia.org/wiki/Network_File_System), [rsync](http://en.wikipedia.org/wiki/rsync), and [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
+It supports sharing your data using multiple protocols, including, but not limited to, Microsoft's [SMB](https://en.wikipedia.org/wiki/Server_Message_Block), Apple's [deprecated](https://eclecticlight.co/2019/12/09/can-you-still-use-afp-sharing/) [AFP](https://en.wikipedia.org/wiki/Apple_Filing_Protocol) ([announcement](https://support.apple.com/en-us/HT207828)), Sun's [NFS](https://en.wikipedia.org/wiki/Network_File_System), [rsync](http://en.wikipedia.org/wiki/rsync), and [SSH](https://en.wikipedia.org/wiki/Secure_Shell).

 There's also the possibility of mounting network devices using [iSCSI](http://en.wikipedia.org/wiki/iSCSI).
 You might want to read more about the [difference between NAS and SAN](https://www.backblaze.com/blog/whats-the-diff-nas-vs-san/).
 Still, when you set up SAN with iSCSI, it means you'll be using a remote block device.
 When you set up a NAS, instead of controlling a storage device, you'll be accessing the files remote filesystem.

-**Importing data:** I'm having a hard time reading my encrypted [LaCie Rugged USB-C 2 TB](https://amzn.to/3ey2fGm) disk formatted with [Apple File System](https://en.wikipedia.org/wiki/Apple_File_System)(APFS).
+**Importing data:** I'm having a hard time reading my encrypted [LaCie Rugged USB-C 2 TB](https://amzn.to/3ey2fGm) disk formatted with [Apple File System](https://en.wikipedia.org/wiki/Apple_File_System) (APFS).

+I'm using:

+`rsync -auv /Volumes/media nas.henvic.dev:/mnt/henvic/media`

-I'm using rsync -auv /Volumes/media nas.henvic.dev:/mnt/henvic/media to transfer my files to the NAS— using SSH as the transport layer, so no need to run the rsync service on FreeNAS.
+to transfer my files to the NAS — using SSH as the transport layer, so no need to run the rsync service on FreeNAS.

 I tried to tweak this my settings a bit without much success.
-I gained about 1MB/s by passing the flag -e "ssh -T -c aes128-gcm@openssh.com -o Compression=no" to rsync to tweak the SSH connection and the encryption cipher.
+I gained about 1MB/s by passing the flag:

+`-e "ssh -T -c aes128-gcm@openssh.com -o Compression=no"`

+to rsync to tweak the SSH connection and the encryption cipher.

-List the SSH ciphers available on your system by running ssh -Q cipher.
+List the SSH ciphers available on your system by running ssh `-Q` cipher.
 For the sake of security, **I recommend against messing with this, though.**

 * FreeNAS doesn't recognize APFS, and I decided that using my Macbook to migrate the data was safer.